shanelindsay/shanelindsay.github.io/teaching.md

   - "/teaching and learning/"
 ---

 I teach research methods and statistics in psychology at the University of Hull.
-I am module leader for Research Skills 2, a first year research methods and statistics module.
+I am module leader for Research Skills 2, a first-year research methods and statistics module.

 I teach on the third year modules "Psychology of AI" and "Psychology of Language".